 2.1 Definition

-The back office comprises the functions and departments that do not interact directly with customers, but are essential to the company's operations.
-It is responsible for administrative and operational support.
+The back office includes the functions and departments that do not interact directly with customers, but they are essential for the functioning of the company.
+It is responsible for administrative and operational support

 2.2 Main Functions

-– Finance and Accounting: Financial management, reporting and tax compliance.
+– Finance and Accounting: Financial management, reports and tax compliance

-– IT: Systems maintenance, information security and technical support.
+– IT: System maintenance, information security and technical support

-– Process Orientation: Focus on efficiency and standardization.
+– Guidance for Processes: Focus on efficiency and standardization

-– Less Visibility: Operates behind the scenes, with little direct interaction with customers.
+– Less Visibility: Operates behind the scenes, with little direct interaction with clients

 2.4 Technologies Used